MirrorFly/MirrorFly-Flutter-plugin/README.md

 ## Introduction

-Make an easy and efficient way with CONTUS TECH MirrorFly Chat Plugin for Flutter - simply integrate the real-time chat features and functionalities into a client's app.
+Make an easy and efficient way with CONTUS TECH Mirrorfly Plugin for Flutter - simply integrate the real-time chat features and functionalities into a client's app.

 ## Requirements